gDub74/Eventz/readme.txt

  emit(eventName, ...args)

-    Calls all registered handlers with a given named event and applies any optional arguments.
+    -Calls all registered handlers with a given named event and applies any optional arguments.

     eventName:  String name of a registerd event.